 Closings/Inclement Weather Policy: At times, emergencies such as severe weather, fire, power failures, or other natural occurrences can disrupt Fiddlehead School's operations.
 In some cases, these circumstances may require the closing of the school.
 In the event that such an emergency occurs, social media platforms, the Remind 101 app, and/or television stations will be asked to broadcast notification of the closing or delay.
 Please tune into your local TV channels 6/8/13 for closing and/or delay information.
-In the event of inclement weather, we follow MSAD#15 closing schedule.
+In the event of inclement weather, we generally follow MSAD#15 closing schedule.
 Because families travel a distance, please use your judgment pertaining to the weather in your local area and always stay safe.

 Clothing: Students are expected to wear appropriate clothing for the environment they will be exposed to according to the season, both indoors and outdoors.
 Please bring your own sunscreen to apply (and we may assist).
 In the winter months an additional set of labeled winter clothes may be left at the school.
 For safety reasons, students must wear shoes at all times while at Fiddlehead School.
 Parents will be called to deliver appropriate clothing if needed.
+The Fiddlehead dress code policy can be found on our website and attached to this document.